Responsive Images

 Chapter 8 - Responsive images in CSS

-is a very powerful CSS property that allows you to insert images on elements other than img
+property is a powerful CSS feature that allows you to insert images on elements other than img

 .
-What you have learned so far about responsive images deals with only HTML markup.
-Let’s see how to implement responsive images in CSS.
+Everything discussed so far about responsive images has dealt with HTML markup.
+Now, let’s see how to implement responsive images in CSS.

 picture

 element.
-In CSS, we can use old fashioned media queries. - Providing high-resolution image variants to let the browser make a choice.
-In HTML
+In CSS, we can use media queries. - Providing high-resolution image variants to let the browser make a choice.
+In HTML, the

 srcset